PaulKariukiRimiru/Baruzuri/README.md

 # Baruzuri

-This is a design house website template built with HTML5 + CSS + Vanilla JS
+This is a design house website template built with HTML5 + SCSS + Vanilla JS

 ### Github Pages link